hardcore-sushi/PSEC/README.md

 ```
 The Bob's key and IV are obtained by replacing `local_application_traffic_secret` with `peer_application_traffic_secret`.
 Keys and IVs lengths are the same as the handshake's ones.

+Once application keys are derived, `local_application_traffic_secret` and `peer_application_traffic_secret` can be deleted.

 ## Secure communication
-The handshake is finished.
+At this point, the handshake is finished.
 Alice and Bob can now talk securely using AES-GCM 128 bits.
-At this point, every messages are sent encrypted.
+From now on, every messages are sent encrypted.
 AES-GCM nonces are obtained by XORing a 8 bytes counter to the last 8 bytes of the IV.
 The counter is specific to the IV.
 It's initialized to 0 and incremented by 1 with each use.
 Here is a python implementation of this nonce generation:
 ```python
 def iv_to_nonce(iv, counter):
     counter_bytes = b"\x00"*4 + counter.to_bytes(8, byteorder="big")